 Best tours of Big Sur from San Francisco

 The best time to visit Big Sur is in May or October when the weather is mild and there are fewer crowds.
 However, the area is beautiful year-round and there’s always something to do.
-Big Sur tends to get crowded as the day gets later, especially in summer, so arrive around 8 or 9 a.m. to avoid all the traffic.
+Big Sur tends to get crowded as the day gets later, especially in summer, so arrive early to avoid the traffic.

 Begin your Big Sur day trip by hiking at Point Lobos Natural Reserve.
 This area has some of the best coastal hiking in California with stunning views at every turn.